 - Dr. Snider graduated with honors and has earned several awards for her accomplishments in therapy, research, assessment, and academics.

 Dr. Snider recognizes that therapy and assessment require not only an understanding of mental health concerns, but also specific knowledge of neurological/medical conditions and how they impact a person's mental health.
 Her techniques are flexible and are guided by factors such as her client's health, goals, strengths and weaknesses, experiences, and level of social support.
 Because each client is unique, Dr. Snider applies tailored techniques to help enhance her clients' overall quality of life.

 Dr. Snider is passionately committed to her profession.
 When she is not seeing clients, she enjoys the company of her loving and supportive family, friends, and beloved pets.
 She has two miniature schnauzers, Sofi and Kyla.
 A few years ago, 3 guinea pigs, Sugar, Spice, and Nutmeg, joined the Snider Zoo, and are collectively referred to as the "Spice Girls."
-She loves watching comedies, eating out with friends and family, baking her grandmother's chocolate pie recipe, finding new and interesting recipes to cook and bake, barbecuing, planting flowers, playing Frisbee with and walking her dogs, decorating her home, taking drives along scenic routes, and camping.
-After living in various states, she feels blessed to have the opportunity to practice psychology in her homestate of Idaho.
+She loves watching movies, eating out with friends and family, baking her grandmother's chocolate pie recipe, finding new and interesting recipes to cook and bake, barbecuing, planting flowers, playing with her animals, decorating her home, taking drives along scenic routes, and camping.
+After living in various states, she feels blessed to have the opportunity to practice psychology in her home state of Idaho.